aio-libs-abandoned/aioredis-py/docs/api_reference.rst

    .. method:: get(\*, encoding=None, decoder=None)

       Coroutine that waits for and returns a message.

+      Return value is message received or None signifying that channel has been unsubscribed and no more messages will be received.

       :param str encoding: If not None used to decode resulting bytes message.